 Power line communication uses existing power lines and household wiring for communication.
+Dirty electricity is high-frequency waves added to electrical wires.
 An unintended consequence of these systems is that they turn the power lines into antennas that radiate into homes from the outside, and also from the wires within a home.

 Keywords: power line communication, power line carrier, power line telecom, broadband over power lines, power line network, BPL, PLT, HomePlug, ripple control, EMC, EMI, PLC, dirty electricity, interference, radiation, FCC, regulation

 Power line communication (PLC) uses existing power lines and household wiring for communication.
 It is used for a variety of functions, such as computer networking, utility control systems and smart grid.

 The frequencies added to the wires is also referred to as dirty electricity.

 In some areas, PLC is used to provide internet services to households and small businesses.
 This is often referred to as Broadband over Powerlines, BPL or BB-PLC.
 One home-use product is called HomePlug.

 Some utilities use PLC to remotely read their electrical meters and are experimenting with various smart grid functions to control appliances in the household, sometimes also using PLC.

 Power companies have used PLC for decades to control remote switching stations and other equipment, by sending PLC signals over long distances on their high-voltage transmission lines.
 The utilities refer to their use of PLC as Power Line Carrier (also PLC).

 PLC is called PLT (Power Line Telecommunication) in some countries.

 What is dirty electricity